-The next test that we will run second is to ensure that the sounds are being played accurately from the speakers.
-This will be accomplished by using a stethoscope and listening through the vest to each speaker.
-We will ask our client to conduct the test.
-In order to pass the test, Dr. Lohmeier must be able to locate each speaker, be able to differentiate between the sounds coming from each speaker, and correctly identify which heart and lung sound is being played in each speaker.
-The purpose of this being conducted by our client is to ensure that the frequencies are accurate for someone with medical experience who hasn't been involved in the physical design of our device.
-Statistical analyses will also be conducted using a multimeter to determine if the amplitudes are similar to what a physician would typically detect.
-The null hypothesis will be that there is no difference between the typical detected amplitude and the vest's outputted amplitude.
-The alternative hypothesis will state that there is a difference between real-life detection and the simulated sounds.
-These values will be analyzed using a 1-sample T-test to determine if there is a statistically significant difference.
+The next test that we will run is to ensure that the sounds are being played accurately from the speakers.
+This will be accomplished by using a stethoscope and listening through the fake skin to each speaker.
+In order to pass the test, our test subjects must be able to locate each speaker, differentiate between the sounds coming from each speaker, and correctly identify which heart and lung sound is being played in each speaker.
+This will be tested through the fake skin as well as with the speaker alone.
+The null hypothesis will be that there is no difference between the test through the skin and without the skin.
+The alternative hypothesis will state that there is a difference between the sounds through the skin and without the skin.
+These values will be analyzed using a 2-proportion z-test to determine if there is a statistically significant difference.